 Allen Community Senior Centers are providing meal pick-up service to seniors aged 60 and above (ID may be required).
 Meals will be given out between 11:30 AM and 1:00 PM only.

 Grab and go meals will be available for all New Yorkers.
-Participants can pick up three meals from 7:30am to 11:30am for families and children, and 11:30 to 1:30pm for adults.
+Halal and vegetarian meals are available at all Meal Hub locations.
+Participants can pick up three meals and pizza kits from 7:30am to 11:30am for families and children, and 11:30 to 1:30pm for adults.
 To find a location, text “NYCFOOD” or “COMIDA” to 877-877 or click here.

 The Supplemental Nutrition Assistance Program will continue to provide nutrition benefits to families who need help purchasing healthy food.
 To apply for SNAP benefits online, please visit nyc.gov/accesshra or call 718-557-1399 to have an application mailed to you.